How to Make a Chat Application in Python

 Great, now every message sent from a particular client is sent to all other clients.
 Note the colors are changed whenever you re-execute the client.py script.

-Please check the full code so you can easily run them on your own!
+Please check the full code so you can easily run them yourself!

 I encourage you to add more features to this program.
 For example, you can make a notice to all users when a new client is connected!